aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/overview.md

 ---

 ## Creating a Bare Metal cluster
-The following diagram illustrates what happens when you start the cluster creation process for a Bare Metal provider.
-You can run EKS Anywhere on bare metal as a single node cluster with the Kubernetes control plane and worker nodes co-located on a single server, as a multi-node cluster with the Kubernetes control plane and worker nodes co-located on the same servers, and as a multi-node cluster with the Kubernetes control plane and worker nodes on different, dedicated servers.
+The following diagram illustrates what happens when you create an EKS Anywhere cluster on bare metal.
+You can run EKS Anywhere on bare metal as a single node cluster with the Kubernetes control plane and workloads co-located on a single server, as a multi-node cluster with the Kubernetes control plane and workloads co-located on the same servers, and as a multi-node cluster with the Kubernetes control plane and worker nodes on different, dedicated servers.

 ### Start creating a Bare Metal cluster